 - 9. Bob Patterson, P

-Patterson was the first rookie to start the opening day for the Pirates since Preacher Roe in 1944.
-On April 10, Morrison homered twice in the home opener to give the Bucs a 4-3 win.
+Patterson was the first rookie pitcher to start on opening day for the Pirates since Preacher Roe in 1944.
+On April 10th, Morrison homered twice in the home opener to give the Bucs a 4-3 win.
 They lost their first two games and went 8-11 in April.
-Highlights of the month included a triple play that went Ray-to-Bream-to-Denny Gonzalez-to-Ortiz on April 21, Mike Schmidt's 500th career homer on April 18 (against Don Robinson) and a 4-hitter by Bob Kipper on April 16.
+Highlights of the month included a triple play that went Ray-to-Bream-to-Denny Gonzalez-to-Ortiz on April 21st, Mike Schmidt's 500th career homer on April 18th (against Don Robinson) and a four-hitter by Bob Kipper on April 16th.

-On May 5, Belliard hit one of two career homers, as part of a 10-8 win over Eric Show.
-The Pirates struggled through May and June (26-31 in that span), though they were clearly more competitive than the prior year's veteran team.
-The club also continued to get younger when they dealt Bill Almon for Al Pedrique on May 29, called up Mike Dunne on June 1.
-On June 29, the Pirates lost a 6-5 game to open a doubleheader; Steve Bedrosian picked up his 13th save in 13 games, a new record at the time.
+On May 5th, Belliard hit one of two career homers, as part of a 10-8 win over Eric Show.
+The Pirates struggled through May and June (26-31 in that span), though they were clearly more competitive than the previous year's veteran team.
+The club also continued to get younger when they dealt Bill Almon for Al Pedrique on May 29th and called up Mike Dunne on June 1st.
+On June 29th, the Pirates lost a 6-5 game to the Philadelphia Phillies to open a doubleheader; Steve Bedrosian picked up his 13th save in 13 games, a new record at the time.

-July remained a rocky month (11-15) though the team saw some more bright spots - Bonilla was the first Pittsburgh player to hit homers from each side of the plate in a game on July 3, then hit an upper-deck home run on July 12 at Three Rivers.
-The only Pirate to appear in the All-Star game was 38-year-old Rick Reuschel, who was 7-4 and had the lowest ERA in the National League at 2.32.
+July remained a rocky month (11-15) though the team saw some more bright spots - Bonilla was the first Pittsburgh player to hit homers from each side of the plate in a game on July 3rd, then hit an upper-deck home run on July 12th at Three Rivers Stadium.
+The only Pirate to appear in the 1987 All-Star Game was 38-year-old Rick Reuschel, who was 7-4 and had the lowest ERA in the National League at 2.32.

-With LaValliere as the main catcher, Coles, Van Slyke and Bonds in the outfield, Bonilla, Pedrique and Lind on the infield and a staff including Dunne, Fisher, Drabek, Smiley, Patterson, Vicente Palacios and Kipper, the young movement was in full force.
+With LaValliere as the main catcher, Coles, Van Slyke and Bonds in the outfield, Bonilla, Pedrique and Lind on the infield and a staff including Dunne, Fisher, Drabek, Smiley, Patterson, Vicente Palacios and Kipper, the youth movement was in full force.
 With Jim Gott joining as a $50,000 waiver pickup early in August, they also had a closer.
 The club began to get on a roll in August and went 15-14.
-Drabek was NL Player of the Week after a 3-hit shutout one game and a victory another. he would also be named Pitcher of the Month with a 5-0, 2.79 August.
+Drabek was NL Player of the Week after a three-hit shutout in one game and a victory in another.
+He would also be named Pitcher of the Month with a 5-0, 2.79 August.

 That was merely setting the stage for a great September fueled by the youngsters.
-On September 7, Robinson became the first NL'er since Bruce Sutter ten years earlier to strike out the side on nine pitches - and he got Leon Durham, Andre Dawson and Rafael Palmeiro, three good hitters.
-Two days later Robinson hit a game-winning homer and the club won seven games in a row before a loss on September 14 in extra innings.
-Bonilla was Player of the Week 9/7-9/14 by going 9 for 22 with 2 homers and 7 RBI.
-On September 15, John Cangelosi became the first Pirate to pull a straight steal of home in 21 years; Mike Bielecki threw a perfect game for over six innings that day.
-The Pirates split six games later in September with the great New York Mets, beating Dwight Gooden 9/26 after he had made a public guarantee that the Mets would win.
-Coles hit 3 homers in a game on September 30, the first Pirate in 11 years to do that.
+On September 7th, Jeff Robinson became the first NL'er since Bruce Sutter ten years earlier to strike out the side on nine pitches - and he got Leon Durham, Andre Dawson and Rafael Palmeiro, three good hitters.
+Two days later Robinson hit a game-winning homer and the club won seven games in a row before a loss in extra innings on September 14th.
+Bonilla was Player of the Week for September 7-14 by going 9 for 22 with 2 homers and 7 RBI.
+On September 15th, John Cangelosi became the first Pirate to pull a straight steal of home in 21 years; Mike Bielecki threw a perfect game for over six innings that day.
+The Pirates split six games later in September with the great New York Mets, beating Dwight Gooden on September 26th after he had made a public guarantee that the Mets would win.
+Coles hit 3 homers in a game on September 30th, the first Pirate in 11 years to do that.

 They won 27 of their last 38 games to finish 80-82, a sign of recovery that would continue a year later.

-Overall, the team clearly left promising hopes for the 1988 Pirates, as Walk would be the old man on the team at age 31.
-The hot finish and young talent would pay off, if it would take a little longer than hoped-for.
-It is surprising that the Pirates have not tried many youth movements since then (as of 2006), given the success of this one.
+Overall, the team clearly left promising hopes for the 1988 season, as Walk would be the old man on the team at age 31.
+The hot finish and young talent would pay off, even if it took a little longer than hoped for.
+It is surprising that the Pirates were adverse to trying another youth movement for two decades, given the success of this one.

 Main source: Pirates '88 Yearbook